Paultons Park: 2020s

 It was announced that Tornado Springs, a western-themed area, would be installed for 2020.
 There are 8 rides in this area including a Mack Rides spinning coaster, which is located next to the Buffalo Falls water ride, which has received an overhaul.
 In April 2020, the park announced that the opening of the new area and its attractions would be delayed until 2021, in light of the ongoing COVID-19 pandemic that had halted all work with contractors and placing the park's operating season in jeopardy.
-The Farmyard Flyer junior coaster opened in April 2022 as part of Tornado Springs.
+The area eventually opened in April 2021, and Farmyard Flyer, a junior coaster opened in April 2022 as part of Tornado Springs.

 In November 2021, Peppa Pig World was mentioned by British Prime Minister Boris Johnson in a speech given to the Confederation of British Industry.
 Johnson revealed that he had previously visited the theme park with his wife and their children, and referred to it as "very much my kind of place".
-The following month opposition leader Keir Starmer confirmed that he too had visited Peppa Pig World - “it’s dreadful," he said.
+The following month opposition leader Keir Starmer confirmed that he too had visited Peppa Pig World - “it's dreadful," he said.

+In 2023 the 4D cinema closed with the space transformed into the parks first dark ride, a Mack Rides Gameplay theatre named Ghostly Manor, which opened in 2025 at a cost of £3.5 million.